 - The application is moveable across any operational stack and cloud provider's platform, without re-configuration. - This movability is well-suited to hybrid clouds, letting enterprises scale up/down as needed. - Moving a VAA will be 10 100s of times faster than moving that same application as a machine image.
-This difference slashes migration labor costs, cycle times, and cloud storage fees. - Applications can be easily deployed to cloud providers' certified, hardened OS - The application will be hardware and hypervisor agnostic. - Management and maintenance of application and OS are separated Maps IT professionals along existing lines of application-based services. - Ability to run application on service provider certified/hardened OS The application can now layer onto a cloud provider's or MSP's own management structure complete with monitoring and automation agents.
-As a result, MSPs can deliver high value services at higher margins, while operating with increased efficiency. - The benefits of cloud provisioning now extend to application provisioning.
+This difference slashes migration labor costs, cycle times, and cloud storage fees. - Applications can be easily deployed to cloud providers' certified, hardened OS - The application can be moved onto a newer version of the operating system, in effect, "Up-level OS," providing protection from end of life scenarios such as WS2003. - The application will be hardware and hypervisor agnostic. - Management and maintenance of application and OS are separated Maps IT professionals along existing lines of application-based services. - Ability to run application on service provider certified/hardened OS The application can now layer onto a cloud provider's or MSP's own management structure complete with monitoring and automation agents.
+As a result, MSPs can deliver high value services at higher margins, while operating with increased efficiency.

+• The benefits of cloud provisioning now extend to application provisioning.